snowcap/Emarsys/README.md

 Emarsys, PHP HTTP client for Emarsys webservice
 ================================================

-Emarsys is a PHP HTTP client based on Emarsys web service documentation.
+Emarsys is a PHP HTTP client based on the official Emarsys web service documentation.

-This is a WIP and should not be used in production without further tests
+At the time of writing, __only methods related to contacts are production ready__.

+__All the other methods__ have been implemented following the documentation but __not yet tested__.

 ### Installing via Composer